apache/spark/docs/sql-programming-guide.md

 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.

-The output schema will be applied to the columns of the returned `pandas.DataFrame` in order by position, not by name.
-This means that the columns in the `pandas.DataFrame` must be indexed so that their position matches the corresponding field in the schema.

-Note that when creating a new `pandas.DataFrame` using a dictionary, the actual position of the column can differ from the order that it was placed in the dictionary.
-It is recommended in this case to explicitly define the column order using the `columns` keyword, e.g.
-`pandas.DataFrame({'id': ids, 'a': data}, columns=['id', 'a'])`, or alternatively use an `OrderedDict`.
+The column labels of the returned `pandas.DataFrame` must either match the field names in the defined output schema if specified as strings, or match the field data types by position if not strings, e.g. integer indices.
+See [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html#pandas.DataFrame) on how to label columns when constructing a `pandas.DataFrame`.

 Note that all data for a group will be loaded into memory before the function is applied.
 This can lead to out of memory exceptons, especially if the group sizes are skewed.
 The configuration for